-17. Install the supplied Dorch Engineering low pressure line bracket.
-First, remove the starter cable bracket's T30 bolt and then slip the supplied bracket underneath and reinstall the bolt.
-Then clip the Dorch Engineering low pressure line into the mounting bracket's black clip as pictured.
+17. Next, install the supplied bracket and clip to secure the low pressure hose as pictured below.
+First, remove the starter cable bracket T30 bolt and then slip the supplied bracket underneath and reinstall the bolt.

 18. Now install the Dorch Engineering pump flange and seal using the supplied Torx T30 bolts and the flange alignment tool.
 First place the alignment tool and supplied square O-ring seal into the flange and then place it on the pump mount.
 Be sure that the seal is properly seated and then tighten the bolts.